lvgl/lvgl/docs/details/widgets/spinner.rst

 Overview
 ********

-The Spinner object is a spinning arc over a ring.
+The Spinner Widget is a spinning arc over a ring.

 .. _lv_spinner_parts_and_styles: